sttp-book/sttp-book/chapters/testing-techniques/structural-testing.md

 ![Control flow graph example](img/structural-testing/examples/CFG-branch-example.svg)

-Note that we split the for-loop into three blocks: the variable initialisation, the decision block, and the increment.
+Note that we split the `for` loop into three blocks: the variable initialisation, the decision block, and the increment.

-Note how agnostic this CFG representation is.
-You can even build CFGs of program written in different languages.
-They might even look the same.
+As you can see, this CFG representation is quite generic.
+Even when you use a different programming language to write the same program, you might end up with the same CFG.

 ## Block coverage

-With the control-flow graph in hands, we can use it to derive tests.
+We can use the control-flow graph to derive tests.
 A first idea would be to use *blocks* as a coverage criterion, in the same way we did with lines, but instead of aiming at covering
 100% of the lines, we aim at covering 100% of the blocks.